mnater/Hyphenopoly/docs/Node-Module.md

 The only option that Must be set is `require` which takes an array of language-tags.

 ### loader
-By default hyphenopoly.module.js loads pattern files and hyphenEnginge by using nodes "fs"-module.
+By default hyphenopoly.module.js loads pattern files and hyphenEngine by using nodes "fs"-module.
 This can be changed to the "https"-module by setting the `loader` to "https":
 ````javascript
 const hyphenator = hyphenopoly.config({